mageekguy/thot/README.md

 # *Thot*

-## A simple API to handle time interval with PHP!
+## A simple PHP API to generate calendar with time interval!

 It's a work in progress, so use it carefully!